jam53/Jam54_Launcher/Documentation/GeneralOverviewOfTheJam54Laucher.md

 I also implemented a rather simple piece functionality that limits the filesize of an application's files.
 If a given file is larger than $x$ megabytes, then we split the file into chunks that are each $< x$ megabytes.
 Once we downloaded all of the application's files, we merge those chunks into one file again.

 ## Verifying the file integrity of the installed applications
 Here we hash all the files of a given application on the user's filesystem and compare those to the `Hashes.txt` file hosted in the cloud.
-In the case that certain files are missing/have a different content, we redownload them.
+In the case that certain files are missing/have a different content, we redownload/update them.
 If there are files present locally that aren't in `Hashes.txt` we remove them.

 ## Obfuscation of the launcher's bytecode
 Not that anyone would bother to decompile the Java bytecode of the launcher.
 But in case someone would try, it would hopefully make it a bit harder for them to understand how everything works because of the obfuscation.